Read excerpts

 Heathen Caledonia!
 Across the waves!

-As Budic triumphed, and the clerics roared, and Brendan sagged against a wooden table, poor support for his horror, a chill overtook Columba, as if someone had just kicked over the soil in which his bones would eventually be laid to rest …
+As Budic triumphed, and the clerics shouted, and Brendan sagged against a table, poor support for his horror, a chill overtook Columba, as if someone had just kicked over the soil in which his bones would be lain to rest.

 Front Cover_3995622